 A chaperone must be at least 21 years old.

-Yes, all sleepover activities are handicapped-accessible.
-The museum’s entrance is handicapped-accessible.
+Yes, all sleepover activities are ADA accessible.
+The museum’s entrance is ADA accessible.

 5. Can siblings attend?

 Younger and older siblings are not permitted to participate, unless they are between the ages of 7 and 13 years old and have also registered for the Sleepover.